March 28, 2024

 A technology that is designed to support this process is geotagging.
 In fact, according to a recent RSSB report*, 60% of the risk due to engineering objects left on the line could be mitigated by the introduction of geotagging.

 By providing a live location of equipment onsite, geotagging gives information to the ES about any equipment left behind onsite.
 Not only that, but the technology also provides alerts to the ES if they try to close down a site before all equipment has been removed.
-The live view indicates to them exactly where this equipment is so that the line verification process can successfully be completed and everything is removed from the site.
+The live view indicates to them exactly where this equipment is so that everything can successfully be removed from the site.

 4. Geotagging helps prevent points run throughs